Amazon Marketplace

 AITBB is a strategic approach where a seller accepts and fulfills every offer in the Buy Box to maximize market share.
 The goal is to act as the primary seller on product pages.
 AITBB requires high fulfillment speed and low error rates.

-Open term pageAMC
+Open glossary pageAMC

 Amazon Marketing Cloud

-Open term pageAMG
+Open glossary pageAMG

-Amazon Media Group
+Amazon Media Group (historical, Amazon Ads since 2018)

-Open term pageAMS
+Open glossary pageAMS

 Amazon Marketing Services (jetzt Amazon Ads)